 First-Timer’s Guide: Transcribe-a-Thon

-Every month, we offer you the opportunity to look through a window into the past through a very simple act: typing.
-Monthly Transcribe-A-Thons invite you to engage with history, uncovering names and stories that might otherwise remain hidden in fragile ledgers.
+Every month, we offer you the opportunity to look through a window into the past through the simple act of typing.
+Transcribe-A-Thons invite you to engage with history, uncovering names and stories that might otherwise remain hidden in fragile ledgers.

 What Is a Transcribe-A-Thon?

+We transcribe to make history more accessible!
 Imagine opening a doctor's ledger from the 1800s and finding the name of a person who lived and worked in Sandy Spring over 150 years ago.
-Now imagine typing that name so it becomes searchable in a digital archive, ready to be found by descendants today.
-That is the power of transcription and it's what we can do at the museum's crowdsourced transcribing platformFrom the Page.
+Now imagine typing that name, so it becomes searchable in a digital archive for everyone.
+That’s the power of transcription!

-This effort is also related to a Museum initiative called Equity in Metadata.
+This effort is also related to Sandy Spring Museum’s initiative called Equity in Metadata.
 Traditionally, archival documents were described through the perspective of their white authors, which meant that information about Black residents was often invisible in searches.
 By re-cataloging records with descriptive metadata, the lives of Black residents are no longer buried in someone else's documents but can now be discovered directly in the digital archive.
-To see how this process works, you can watch this short video on Equity in Metadata.

 How the Sessions Work